Is insulin resistance, diabetes, or pre-diabetes making it difficult or impossible for you to lose weight?

 I’m generally not a fan of this mechanism of action because it may promote patients to continue to eat unhealthy which would still cause an increase in insulin if they consume sugars and carbs.

-It can still be effective in helping with weight loss in patients who consume higher quantities of carbohydrates, but I wouldn't jump to this medication first line.
+It can still be effective in helping with weight loss (20) in patients who consume higher quantities of carbohydrates, but I wouldn’t jump to this medication as first-line therapy.

 Insulin Resistance Supplements